 Allen & Heath dLive S7000

-Allen & Heath presents dLive, your next-generation digital mixing system, based on an ultra-flexible architecture, a powerful FPGA processing core and very wide expansion options, control and network connectivity, plus the intuitive Harmony user interface, with gesture control. dLive is the powerful and flexible solution for today's high-end tours and installations.
+Allen & Heath Introduces dLive, Your next-generation digital mixing system, based on an ultra-flexible architecture, a powerful FPGA processing core and extensive expansion options, Control and networking, plus the intuitive Harmony user interface, with gesture control. dLive is the powerful and flexible solution for today's high-end tours and installations.

-dLive has an architecture where the mixing rack (MixRack) and the control surface are separated. dLive system processing is hosted on the MixRack, available in three formats (DM32, DM48 and DM64) and three control surfaces.
-All MixRacks and surfaces are compatible (work together as soon as they are connected), with common configuration and show file compatibility.
-The MixRacks contain the processing engine developed by Allen's R&D team & Heath, with state-of-the-art FPGA technology.
+dLive features an architecture where the mixing rack (MixRack) and the control surface are separated.
+The dLive system processing is hosted in the MixRack, Available in three formats (DM32, DM48 and DM64) and three control surfaces.
+All MixRacks and surfaces are supported (they work together as soon as they connect them), with common configuration and support for show files.
+The MixRacks contain the processing engine developed by Allen's R+D team & Heath, with state-of-the-art FPGA technology.

 Allen & Heath con dLive S7000